 This was the beginning of a lack of confidence in handling money that societal forces—including wage gaps, wealth gaps, and the disproportionate impact that events like the pandemic have had on working women—have unfortunately reinforced.
 Providing the right financial resources and tools can help undo some of these influences and build confidence.

 Women are more vulnerable due to the burdens of caring for family members, which caused 2.4 million to leave the workforce during the pandemic – 46% of them being Black and Hispanic even though they represent less than one-third of the total female workforce.

 Offering childcare and eldercare benefits can help women invest more money into their careers and futures, increasing financial stability for women at all stages of their lives.
 Caregiving benefits will go a long way in making the workplace fairer for women, especially women of color.

 Focus on Financial Wellness

-Employers have a critical role in leveling the playing field and empowering women, especially women of color.
+Employers have a critical role in leveling the playing field and empowering women, especially women of color in the labor market.
 While we’ve come a long way, there is still much work to do to ensure women of all backgrounds are given the support and empowerment they need to achieve financial security.